justinchoi001/liferay-learn-0/docs/commerce/2.x/en/user-guide/catalog/introduction-to-product-types.md

 **[Grouped Product](../catalog/creating-a-grouped-product.md)**: Two or more products from the catalog, packaged together to be sold as a single item.
 Grouped products are tracked in inventory.
 A grouped product can contain Simple Products, other Grouped Products, or Virtual Products.

-**[Virtual Products](../catalog/creating-a-virtual-product.md)**: A virtual product is **downloadable** product or has a set duration.
+**[Virtual Products](../catalog/creating-a-virtual-product.md)**: A Virtual Product is a non-tangible product that can be downloaded or have a specified duration.
 Examples include music files, electronic publications, services, and warranties.
 Otherwise, use a Simple product type.

 ## Product Detail Reference